 Safe schools are critical to creating a learning environment in which students can succeed.
 Staff and students share the responsibility for taking reasonable precautions and following established safety measures to create and maintain safe schools.
 The following safety measures must be implemented at each school.

-Temporary Requirements to Prevent COVID-19 Spread

-In order to secure the health and safety of school system students and employees during the COVID-19 pandemic, the school system will implement the strategies that the North Carolina Department of Health and Human Services (DHHS) advises be implemented by all schools to lower the risk of COVID-19 exposure and spread.
-The superintendent or designee, in conjunction with appropriate health officials, shall develop protocols where necessary to implement strategies recommended by DHHS.
-These temporary rules shall remain in effect until repealed by the board or until the applicable guidance from DHHS is rescinded, whichever occurs first.

 Supervision of Students